Now MP, the Nobel Peace Prize has met the head of state Thein Sein, a sign of the growing role it plays on the Burmese

 The NLD, after being officially dissolved, has indeed regained its legal status and won 43 seats of the 44 it was seeking partial, becoming the country's first opposition force.
-Suu Kyi, 66, will sit for the first time in his life in Parliament on 23 April.
+Suu Kyi, 66, will sit for the first time in his life in parliament, April 23.

 Reopening the world

-Sign of the interest of Western governments, British Prime Minister David Cameron must spend the day in Burma Friday, becoming the first Western head of government to visit the country for years.
+Sign of the interest of Western governments, British Prime Minister David Cameron has to spend the day in Burma Friday, becoming the first Western head of government to visit the country for years.
 He will meet with Thein Sein, then with the opponent.

 His trip will likely be decisive when the European Union is preparing to ease in a "substantial" sanctions, in the words of a senior diplomat.
 A decision will be taken on the matter at a ministerial meeting on April 23 in Luxembourg.

 The United States committed themselves in turn to "ease" restrictions on investment and very quickly to appoint an ambassador.

 In a Wednesday published report, the think tank based in Brussels International Crisis Group (ICG) urged the West to lift sanctions immediately.